 Each state keeps a record of a person’s criminal history.
 These online databases are connected so you are able to track criminal convictions from any other state.
-You are able to go to courthouse and check in person, or check online.
+You are able to go to the courthouse and check in person or you can check online.
 It is helpful to know the county, and if it was in a different state entirely, you may have to pay a fee for a more complete search.

 A search of someone’s criminal history you can find out if someone has been arrested, charged, or convicted for any crimes, which can include:

 - Sex offenses which could include rape, and sexual assault.